 About the Company

 Blindfold Games creates audio games for visually impaired people, with dozens of games for the iPhone, iPad and iPod.
 Enjoyed by thousands of people worldwide, the games are so popular because they are fun, appeal to all ages, and they just feel “right”.
-The suite includes over 80 games such as casino games like Blackjack and Bingo, card games like Crazy Eights and Rummy, puzzle games like Simon and Color Crush, TV games similar to Wheel of Fortune and Word Ladder, and sports games like Bowling, Pong and Pinball.
+The suite includes over 80 games such as casino games like Blackjack and Bingo, card games like Crazy Eights and Rummy, puzzle games like Simon and Color Crush, games inspired by TV game shows such as Wheel of Fortune, word games like Words From Words and Word Search, and sports games like Bowling, Pong and Pinball.

 About Marty Schultz